-In the process $WH \to WWW^ \to \ell \nu \ell' \nu q \bar{q}$ the Higgs boson is produced in association with a W boson and subsequently decays into a WW pair.
+In the process $WH \to WWW^ \to \ell \nu \ell' \nu q \bar{q}$ the Higgs boson is produced in association with a W boson and subsequently decays into WW.
 This process is important in the intermediate mass range.
 The signature is at least two isolated leptons from the W decays with $p_T > 15$ GeV and identical charge.
 The associated W and one of the two W bosons from the Higgs decay should have the same charge.
-For the final signal selection DØ used a two-dimensional likelihood based on the invariant mass of the two leptons, the missing transverse energy and their azimuthal angular correlations.
+DØ used for the final signal selection a two-dimensional likelihood is used, based on the invariant mass of the two leptons, the missing transverse energy and their azimuthal angular correlations.
+The two-dimensional likelihood separates the signal from physics background and instrumental background, respectively.